puneeth-chinnam/BikeSales-Excel/README.md

 - Correlation of purchase trends with income, commute distance to work

-This self-service visualization enables quick analysis to understand customer segments and their bike purchase patterns.
+This self-service visualization enables quick analysis of customer segments and bike purchase patterns.
 The project can be used to deliver an impactful data story to guide marketing strategy.